-- (3) The Class Coupon of the Class A-IO Certificates with respect to each Distribution Date will be a per annum rate equal to the excess, if any, of (i) the Senior Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class HA, Class HV, Class HZ, Class MA, Class MV, Class MZ and Class M55D Certificates for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date and calculated assuming no exchanges for MACR Certificates have occurred).
-The Class Coupon of the Class A-IO Certificates with respect to the first Distribution Date will be approximately 0.00000% per annum. - The Class Coupon of the Class M Certificates with respect to each Distribution Date will (4)be a per annum rate equal to the lesser of (i) 4.750% and (ii) the Class M Net WAC for such Distribution Date.
-To the extent the Class Coupon of the Class M Certificates is limited by the Class M Net WAC, such Class of Certificates will be entitled to its related Cap Carryover while outstanding.
-The Class Coupon of the Class M Certificates with respect to the first Distribution Date will be 4.750% per annum. - (5) The Class Coupon of the Class B-IO Certificates with respect to each Distribution Date will be a per annum rate equal to the excess, if any, of (i) the Subordinate Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class M and Class B Certificates (calculated with respect to the Class M Certificates, without regard to the Class M Net WAC) for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date and calculated assuming no exchanges for MACR Certificates have occurred).
-The Class Coupon of the Class B-IO Certificates - with respect to the first Distribution Date will be approximately 1.32115% per annum.(6) The Class XS-IO Certificates are entitled only to the Excess Servicing Fee Amount received on the Mortgage Loans.
-The Class Coupon of the Class XS-IO Certificates with respect to the first Distribution Date will be 0.075% per annum.
-See "Description of the Certificates - Glossary of Terms".
-(7) Class Notional Amount.
-The Class MI Certificate will not be entitled to distributions of - principal or interest and will not have a Class Principal Amount.
+- (3) The Class Coupon of the Class A-IO Certificates with respect to each Distribution Date will be a per annum rate equal to the excess, if any, of (i) the Senior Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class HA, Class HV, Class HZ, Class MA, Class MV, Class MZ and Class M55D Certificates for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date.)
+The Class Coupon of the Class A-IO Certificates with respect to the first Distribution Date will be approximately 0.20139% per annum. - (4) The Class Coupon of the Class M Certificates with respect to each Distribution Date will be a per annum rate equal to the lesser of (i) 4.750% and (ii) the Class M Net WAC for such Distribution Date.
+To the extent the Class Coupon of the Class M Certificates is limited by the Class M Net WAC, such Class of Certificates will be entitled to its related Cap Carryover while its Class Principal Amount is greater than zero.
+The Class Coupon of the Class M Certificates with respect to the first Distribution Date will be 4.750% per annum. - (5) The Class Coupon of the Class B-IO Certificates with respect to each Distribution Date will be a per annum rate equal to the excess, if any, of (i) the Subordinate Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class M and Class B Certificates (with respect to the Class M Certificates, calculated without regard to the Class M Net WAC) for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date.)
+The Class Coupon of the Class B-IO Certificates with respect to the first Distribution Date will be approximately 2.00987% per annum. - (6) The Class XS-IO Certificates are entitled only to the Excess Servicing Fee Amount received on the Mortgage Loans.
+The Class Coupon of the Class XS-IO Certificates with respect to the first Distribution Date will be 0.06500% per annum.
+See "Description of the Certificates - Glossary of Terms". - (7) Člass Notional Amount.
+The Class MI Certificate will not be entitled to distributions of principal or interest and will not have a Class Principal Amount.
 The Class MI Certificate is entitled only to Mortgage Insurance Proceeds received on the Mortgage Loans.
 The Class MI Certificate will have a Class Notional Amount equal to the aggregate Mortgagor Total Unpaid Principal Balance of the Mortgage Loans with a Mortgage Insurance Policy as of the opening of business on the first day of the related Collection Period. - (8) The Class MI Certificate will be entitled only to Mortgage Insurance Proceeds, if any, received with respect to the Mortgage Loans.